rthompson17/Photo-Viber/README.md

 - Express
 - React
 - Node
+- Javascript
+- HTML
+- CSS
+- Semantic UI

 # Next Steps
-This app is currently a work in progress.
+This app is currently a work in progress!
 Future modifications include:

 - Enabling full functionality of the swipe feature
 - Breaking down the review options into more detailed feedback on each image
 - Creating a social or chat element to the app so that users can communicate with one another
-- Possibly expanding the app's functionality into a dating app
+- Possibly expanding the app's functionality into a full dating app

 # Photography Attribution